All Episodes

 I just hope that there is some of this in reserve for Obama.

-Maybe part of this game plan is to uh is to is to get Newt to a self-deport.
+Maybe part of this game plan is to get Newt to self-deport like out of the room.

 Who was it?